-We have recently launched a campaign to observe, at least, each of the five selected candidate fields of 40 degrees for 100 hours with the MWA.
-Test observations of two radio-quiet areas with 7.5 degree radii (177 square degrees each) in the southern sky were carried out in 2017, however, data reduction and analysis are ongoing.
+We have recently launched a campaign to observe each of the seven selected candidate fields for 100 hours with the MWA.
+Test observations of two radio-quiet areas with 7.5 degree radii (177 square degrees each) in the southern sky were carried out in 2017, and data reduction and analysis are ongoing.
 We will make an extensive observational study of these candidate fields in a broad frequency range, towards a deep understanding of the properties of radio sources such as morphologies, spectral indices, structures, clustering, etc. in both the fields and their vicinities.
 Different imaging algorithms and techniques (weighting, wide-field imaging, sky model construction, CLEAN, etc.) will be applied and further developed to beat down the noises arising from various parameters and environments (thermal noise, confusion noise, deconvolution noise, sidelobe noise, calibration noise, etc.).
-This also allows us to estimate the computing capabilities to be required for achieving deep imaging of high dynamical range, and optimize the design and reduce the cost of high performance computing for SKA1-low.
+This will also allow us to estimate the computing capabilities to be required for achieving deep imaging of high dynamical range, and optimize the design and reduce the cost of high performance computing for SKA1-low.